 Types of euphemism

-There’s a euphemism for nearly every tricky situation; whether it’s softening a tough blow, making sure we’re being kind to everyone, or just trying to keep things light.
-They can be categorized as followed:
+There are types of euphemism for nearly every tricky situation; whether it’s softening a tough blow, making sure we’re being kind to everyone, or just trying to keep things light.
+They can be categorized as follows:

 This type is used to cushion the blow of harsh truths, like saying “passed away” instead of “died.”
 It simultaneously creates a more pleasant image in mind when being used.